 Recently, a 27-year-old patient who was using 10 bags of heroin and smoking marijuana daily for the past six months came to our treatment program.
 He was sharing needles and occasionally using Xanax.
 He had a history of three overdoses and reported a trauma history, having watched his friend OD and die.
 He was on two medications for depression and told us that he would rather put a bullet through his head than continue using.
 He reported driving under the influence with a history of DUIs as well as working under the influence which resulted in him being unable to hold down a job.
 His insurance company approved just three days of residential treatment and said that outpatient treatment would be sufficient even though he had no means of transportation and no stable living arrangements.Continue Reading

 We are the Heroin Epidemic Relief Organization.
-Our mission is to stop the growing heroin epidemic that has rapidly swept across nation through our own programs and by supporting strategic pieces of legislation all while providing comfort and support to those who have lost a loved one to heroin or are currently helping a loved one who is struggling with this terrible disease.
+Our mission is to stop the growing heroin epidemic that has rapidly swept across the nation through our own programs and by supporting strategic pieces of legislation all while providing comfort and support to those who have lost a loved one to heroin/opioid or are currently helping a loved one who is struggling with this deadly disease.

 The more we all spread the word, the more we can all make a diffrence.

 If you have anything at all you would like to share please contact us.

 If you have lost someone, you can submit a memorial for them here.

 Donations go to supporting HERO's causes and counselors.